by super sleuth

 "That's it honey, just a little more, and then I can grab his shoulders and help you the rest of the way.
 You're doing great.
 Got him, my God Dora, he's beautiful."

 John washed away all the blood, cut the umbilical chord and tied it off with a small rubber band.
 He then wrapped their new baby in towels and handed him to his exhausted wife.

 "Why isn't he crying?" she asked, "All babies are supposed to cry.
 Make him cry John.
 He's not crying, he's not breathing.
-We have to get him to a hospital," Dora screamed at John, "or he won't make it."
+We have to get him to a hospital, or he won't make it."

 "The roads are blocked, there is twelve inches of snow on the ground.
 I don't think the old Ford pick-up will make it.
 We'll get stuck out there, the snow isn't letting up"

 "We have to try Dora screamed," as the tears streamed down her face.
 "He's turning blue, Oh God!
 He's not breathing, John help me, help me please!"